BJP tapped NCP-Sena leaders phones; Sanjay Raut says whatever I do, I do it openly

 Mumbai, Jan 24: Shiv Sena MP Sanjay Raut on Friday said that a BJP leader had informed him that his phone was being tapped by the previous Devendra Fadnavis government in Maharashtra.

-On the NCP's allegation that the Centre has withdrawn party chief Sharad Pawar's security at his official residence in New Delhi, Raut said it could have been because Pawar was intrumental in forming the Shiv Sena-led government in the state.
+On the NCP's allegation that the Centre has withdrawn party chief Sharad Pawar's security at his official residence in New Delhi, Raut said it could have been because Pawar was instrumental in forming the Shiv Sena-led government in the state.

 "A BJP leader had told me that my phone was being tapped.
 I said if anybody wants to listen to what I am saying I welcome it.
 I am Balasaheb's chela (disciple), whatever I do, I do it openly," Raut told reporters here.